Mapping Matters: Application Process Mapping on 3-D Processor Topologies: Conclusions and Future Work

 In this work we showed that process mapping is an important application optimization step that should be performed at every execution.
 In a real setting, our work can be practiced first by binding the processing elements to their dedicated hardware processing units and subsequently by reordering the MPI ranks of the application according to the relevant mapping algorithm.

-We proposed and exercised a generic workflow to support process mapping as an explicit~application optimization step.
+We proposed and exemplified a generic workflow to support process mapping as an explicit~application optimization step.
 Using trace-based simulation, we predicted the communication performance for four applications, mapped with twelve mapping algorithms (implemented as a Python library), executing on three topologies.
 Using pre- and post-simulation metrics, we showed that communication-aware mappings frequently outperform communication-oblivious ones.

 We observed that dilation (measured as hop$\cdot$Byte) does not correlate well with the simulated application execution time.
-However, when looking exclusively at the aggregated communication times, performance varies significantly among the mappings.
+However, when considering exclusively at the aggregated communication times, performance varies significantly among the mappings.
+For heterogeneous topologies, the dilation metric would need a parameter to distinguish hops with different characteristics.
 This observation indicates that even if the application execution time does not change, a careful mapping reduces the network load.
 Therefore, \emph{mapping matters}.

-In future work, our \maplib library can be augmented by other mapping algorithms, such as those from Bhatele et al.~\cite{hopbyte2010automate} and Wu et al.~\cite{TopoMap:2017}.
+In future work, the \maplib library can be augmented with other mapping algorithms, such as those from Bhatele et al.~\cite{hopbyte2010automate} and Wu et al.~\cite{TopoMap:2017}.
 We see that HAEC-SIM could also be integrated with TopGen~\cite{TopGen:2018} to simulate additional interconnection networks and a contention-aware communication model.
-Inter-application interference and the impact of process mapping on other metrics (such as congestion) are also part of future work.
-A scalability study considering topologies with higher dimensions and a greater number of processes is also an important aspect to be considered.
-Finally, the impact of the combination of application-aware routing algorithms with communication-aware mapping algorithms is an interesting research question.
+Experiments on real systems are also part of future work, as we currently do not have access to the studied topologies at the moment.
+Inter-application interference and the impact of process mapping on other metrics (e.g., congestion) are also part of future work.
+A scalability study considering topologies with higher dimensions and a greater number of processes is also an important aspect to be considered going forward.
+Finally, the impact of the combination of application-aware routing algorithms with communication-aware mapping algorithms is an interesting research question to pursue in the future.